ksu-cis/cis-400-site/_milestones/class-library-milestone-3.md

 ## General Requirements

-You will need to follow the provided style guide.
+You will need to follow the style laid out in the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

 Each drink should be declared in the **CowboyCafe.Data** namespace.